the-red-feather/thesis/assessments/P2/P2-prototype.md

 - wasm's surrounding tools and compilers

 In addition, since the case study application contains the creation of a VPL, it is important to relate this work to other geometry-based visual programming languages, as well as a paper which analysed the advantages and disadvantages of using a VPL as opposed to a programming language.

 <br><br><br>

+## x.x On Fair

+An important side-note is the relationship of WebAssembly and the FAIR principles.
+The FAIR principles are a collection of four well-established assessment criteria used for judging the usability of software applications (SOURCE).
+They stand for Findable, Accessible, Interoperable, and Reusable.
+WebAssembly has the potential to improve all four of those criteria for a piece of software:

+WASM web apps:
+There is no delay between Findability and Accessibility.
+As soon as it can be found, it can be accessed.

+WASM containerized:
+If the core logic of something is compiled into a wasm library, than this logic becomes Interoperable and Reusable.
+We can be sure that it will produce the same results, wherever it is run.
+Write once, use anywhere <-> Collect once, use multiple times

+<br><br><br>

+## x.x On Native tools with web-publishing support

+Why many geodata processing tools such as FME and QGIS are integrating ways of web-publishing.

+This research proposes to reverse this reasoning.
+Instead of giving native applications tools to publish, it proposes to grant the most common distribution destination, the web, the tools needed to perform geodata processing.

+<br><br><br>

+## x.x On Web Processing Services

+This is covered briefly in the introduction, but Web Processing Services ....

+Very applicable to big-data

+but even so, even server side processing would benefit from the speed, security and containerization WebAssembly poses over workflows which utilize a combination of python and C++.
+This, sadly, is outside the scope of this research.

+<br><br><br>